orbitalquark/scintillua/docs/manual.md

 Scintillua can be dropped into any existing installation of a Scintilla-based application as long as that application supports [Lexilla][] 5.1.0 or greater.

-Scintillua releases come with three external lexers in the *lexers/* directory: *liblexlpeg.so*, which is a 64-bit Linux shared library; *LexLPeg.cxx*, which is a 64-bit Windows DLL, and *LexLPeg32.dll*, which is a 32-bit Windows DLL.
+Scintillua releases come with two external lexers in the *lexers/* directory: *libscintillua.so*, which is a 64-bit Linux shared library; and *Scintillua.cxx*, which is a 64-bit Windows DLL.

 [Lexilla]: https://scintilla.org/LexillaDoc.html

 #### Using Scintillua with SciTE

 [SciTE][] is the SCIntilla based Text Editor.
-Scintillua can be dropped into any SciTE installation version 5.1.0 or higher with or without administrator privileges.
+Scintillua can be dropped into any SciTE installation version 5.3.0 or higher with or without administrator privileges.

 In order to install Scintillua for all users (likely requiring administrator privileges):

-1. Unpack Scintillua to a temporary directory and move the *lexers/* directory to the root of your SciTE installation, typically *C:\Program Files\SciTE\\* on Windows and */usr/share/scite/* on Linux.
+1. Unpack Scintillua to the root of your SciTE installation, typically *C:\Program Files\SciTE\\* on Windows and */usr/share/scite/* on Linux, and rename the directory to simply *scintillua*.
 2. Add the following to the end of your *SciTEGlobal.properties*:

-       import lexers/lpeg
+       import scintillua/scintillua

 In order to install Scintillua for one user (e.g. yourself) without administrator privileges:

-1. Unpack Scintillua to a temporary directory and move the *lexers/* directory to a location of your choosing.
+1. Unpack Scintillua to a location of your choosing.
 2. Add the following to the end of your *SciTEUser.properties* on Windows or *.SciTEUser.properties* on Linux:

-       import /path/to/lexers/lpeg
+       import /path/to/scintillua/scintillua
-       lexilla.context.lpeg.home=/path/to/lexers
+       lexilla.context.scintillua.lexers=/path/to/scintillua/lexers

-   where `/path/to/lexers` is the full path of *lexers/* from step 1.
+   where `/path/to/scintillua/lexers` is the full path of Scintillua's *lexers/* directory from step 1.

-**Win32 note:** if you are on a 32-bit Windows system, you will need to replace *lexers/LexLPeg.dll* with *lexers/LexLPeg32.dll*.

-With Scintillua installed, SciTE will use Scintillua's Lua lexers whenever possible (as indicated in *lexers/lpeg.properties*).
-If a Lua lexer is loaded but you prefer to use a different one, add to your *SciTEUser.properties* (Windows) or *.SciTEUser.properties* (Linux) file a `lexer.$(file.patterns.`*`name`*`)=`*`name`* line, where *`name`* is the name of the lexer you prefer.
-Note that Scintillua lexers have a "lpeg_" prefix when used with SciTE.
+With Scintillua installed, SciTE will use Scintillua's Lua lexers whenever possible (as indicated in *scintillua.properties*).
+If a Lua lexer is loaded but you prefer to use a different one, add to your *SciTEUser.properties* (Windows) or *.SciTEUser.properties* (Linux) file a `lexer.$(file.patterns.`*`name`*`)=scintillua.`*`name`* line, where *`name`* is the name of the lexer you prefer.
+Note that Scintillua lexers have a "scintillua." prefix when used with SciTE.

+Scintillua comes with a set of universal color themes in its *themes/* directory.
+By default, the 'scite' theme is used, which is similar to SciTE's default color theme.
+You can use a different theme by importing it in a properties file.
+For example:

+    import /path/to/scintillua/themes/light

-Scintillua's lexers support the following properties:
+Scintillua's lexers support the following properties which can also be set from a properties file:

-* `lexilla.context.lpeg.color.theme`: The color theme in *lexers/themes/* to use.
-Currently supported themes are `light`, `dark`, and `scite`.
-* `fold.by.indentation`: Whether or not to fold based on indentation level if a lexer does not have a folder.
+* `fold.scintillua.by.indentation`: Whether or not to fold based on indentation level if a lexer does not have a folder.
 Some lexers automatically enable this option.
 It is disabled by default.
-* `fold.line.groups`: Whether or not to fold multiple, consecutive line groups (such as line comments and import statements) and only show the top line.
+* `fold.scintillua.line.groups`: Whether or not to fold multiple, consecutive line groups (such as line comments and import statements) and only show the top line.
 This option is disabled by default.
-* `fold.on.zero.sum.lines`: Whether or not to mark as a fold point lines that contain both an ending and starting fold point.
+* `fold.scintillua.on.zero.sum.lines`: Whether or not to mark as a fold point lines that contain both an ending and starting fold point.
 For example, `} else {` would be marked as a fold point.
 This option is disabled by default.
+* `fold.scintillua.compact`: Whether or not to include in a fold any subsequent blank lines.
+It is disabled by default.

 If you get incorrect or no syntax highlighting, check the following:

 1. Does the language in question have a Lua lexer in Scintillua's *lexers/* directory?
 If not, you will have to [write one][].
-2. Does Scintillua's *lexers/lpeg.properties* have your language's file extension defined?
+2. Does Scintillua's *scintillua.properties* have your language's file extension defined?
 If not, add it to the `file.patterns.`*`name`* property.
-3. Does the file extension recognized in Scintillua's *lexers/lpeg.properties* correspond to the language in question?
+3. Does the file extension recognized in Scintillua's *scintillua.properties* correspond to the language in question?
 If not, add or re-assign it to the appropriate Lua lexer.
+Do not forget the "scintillua." prefix for lexers.

 Feel free to [contribute][] new lexers, as well as submit corrections, updates, or additions to file types.